-The Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury (DCoE) addressed these concerns during the January webinar, “Substance Abuse and Traumatic Brain Injury: Magnitude, Manifestations, Myths and Management.”
-Dr. Charles H. Bombardier, professor of rehabilitation medicine at the University of Washington School of Medicine, discussed key messages for health professionals to consider when working with patients with both substance abuse and TBI, which included:
+Dr. Charles H. Bombardier from the Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury (DCoE) recently discussed key messages for health professionals to consider when working with patients with both substance abuse and TBI, which included:

 - Substance use and abuse frequently co-occurs with TBI and can have negative outcomes for the individual